US Supreme Court blocks Biden student loan forgiveness | Law-Order

 - United States

-"From a few narrowly delineated situations specified by Congress, the secretary has expanded forgiveness to nearly every borrower in the country," Roberts said.
-The court's three liberal justices dissented.
+Arkansas, Iowa, Kansas, Missouri, Nebraska and South Carolina challenged 7 debt relief, as did two individual borrowers opposed to the plan's eligibility requirements.
 The court acted on its final day of rulings in its term that began in October.

-The ruling invoked the "major questions" doctrine, a muscular judicial approach that gives judges broad discretion to invalidate executive agency actions of "vast economic and political significance" unless Congress clearly authorized them in legislation.
-The conservative justices previously used this doctrine to invalidate other Biden policies including pandemic-era eviction protections for residential renters and his COVID-19 vaccination-or-testing mandate for large businesses.
-A CAMPAIGN PROMISE
+Twenty-six million U.S. borrowers applied for relief between when Biden announced the plan in August 2022 until last November, when lower courts blocked the plan.

 Biden's plan fulfilled his 2020 campaign promise to cancel a portion of $1.6 trillion in federal student loan debt but was criticized by Republicans who called it an overreach of his authority and an unfair benefit to college-educated borrowers while other borrowers received no such relief.
+Biden is seeking re-election next year.
 Under the plan, the U.S. government would forgive up to $10,000 in federal student debt for Americans making under $125,000 who obtained loans to pay for college and other post-secondary education and $20,000 for recipients of Pell grants to students from lower-income families.

+The ruling came a day after the Supreme Court effectively prohibited affirmative action policies long used by U.S. colleges and universities to raise the number of Black, Hispanic and other underrepresented minority students.
+Biden on Thursday said the court, with its conservative majority, was an institution out of touch with the country's basic values.
+During February arguments in the loans case, Biden's administration said the plan was authorized under a 2003 federal law called the Higher Education Relief Opportunities for Students Act, or HEROES Act, which empowers the U.S. education secretary to "waive or modify" student financial assistance during war or national emergencies."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)